-(1) Forward/Backward adjustment
+- Forward/Backward adjustment

-- 1 Pull lever A to adjust seat forward or backw-ard. - 2 The seat can be moved forward and backward over 200 mm (8 in) in 10 steps.
+Pull lever (A) to adjust seat forward or backward.

-(2) Upward/Downward adjustment

-- 1 Pull lever B and C to adjust seat upward or downward. - 2 Forward or backward side adjustment only can be made, tilting to one side, by moving lever B or C, respectively.
+- (2) Upward/Downward adjustment Push or pull the height adjust lever (B) to adjust seat upward or downward.

-(3) Reclining adjustment
+- (3) Reclining adjustment

-Pull lever D to adjust seat back rest.
+Pull lever (D) to adjust seat back rest.

-(4) Arm rest adjustment

-This can be adjusted by turning the handle F to right and left.
+- (4) Arm rest adjustment This can be adjusted by turning the handle (F) to right and left.

-(5) Cushion adjustment (E)
+- (5) Cushion adjustment (E)

 Adjusting handle to the operator's weight.

+- (6) Shoulder rest (C)

+The shoulder rest can be adjust to upside. - Refer to page 5-8 for the details.